Must Read Books for Understanding Relationships and Improving Communication

 So here’s my current list:

 Brené Brown’s Atlas of the Heart was so good that I could only listen to ten or fifteen minutes a day because if I listened to more, I could not digest the truly deep concepts.
 Brené explores our emotions in groupings that are very relevant and shed so much light on why and how our emotions unfold.
 I recommend this book to countless friends and clients, and everyone found something moving that spoke to them.
+This is one of those books that expands your understanding, but the challenge is recognizing those emotions in real time, not just in reflection.

 Hold Me Tight by Sue Johnson walks laypeople through the conversations they need to have with their partners to deepen connection and understanding.
 Sue is so funny and speaks to the audience in such an open way that you can really feel her messages.
 The cycles of couples’ conflict are presented in a way that helps us all understand that we aren’t crazy.
 The science of love is presented as something we can work with.
+Seeing the cycle is often the first shift.
+Catching yourself inside the cycle while it is happening is the harder part.

 Why Won’t You Apologize by Harriet Lerner, through the use of client vignettes and personal storytelling, truly helps us understand why apologies are effective and why not.
 Harriet sheds light on so many other related topics with her easygoing manner and intelligence.

 The New Rules of Marriage by Terry Real is an instructional bible.
 Terry lays out tools, explanations, and the do’s and don’ts brilliantly.
 We understand new concepts of boundaries, of requests instead of criticism, the "us" mentality.
 This one is really worth reading together with your partner.
 (I also love Us and believe it is worth reading.
 It explores our current crisis of relationships within the cultural context).
+Terry speaks directly to how we protect ourselves in conflict, and how those protections often cost us the connection we are trying to preserve.

 Fight Right by John and Julie Gottman is amazing.
 I’ve read many of their other books, but this one is my favorite.
 It lays out their interventions, when and why to use them, and explores the underbelly of a fight.
 It is brilliantly thorough.
 Another great book to read with your partner.
+These tools matter, but they rely on being able to access them in the moment you are triggered, which is where most people lose their footing.

 All of these books are worth reading if you are single too.